You Can Learn to Garden in Central Texas

-Lasagna Gardening--This is one of the best books ever written on gardening the easy way.
-This book changed forever the methods we use to put in new beds--no more aching backs for us after putting the advise in this book to use.
+Lasagna Gardening--This is one of the best s ever written on gardening the easy way.
+This changed forever the methods we use to put in new beds--no more aching backs for us after putting the advise in this to use.
 It also has sections on raising individual vegetables.
-This is another essential book, written by Patricia Lanza.
+This is another essential , written by Patricia Lanza.

 Howard Garrett's Plants for Texas--We couldn't garden without this essential reference to all the wonderful plants to use in our Texas gardens.
 Lots of pictures too.